 9) Next step judgement – The study group chairman, in consultation with TSB, makes the judgement whether:

-a) a planned study group meeting is sufficiently close to consider the draft Recommendation for approval (clause 4.4.3 a); or
+a) a planned study group meeting is sufficiently close to consider the draft Recommendation for approval (clause 4.4.4 a) or, as a result of comment resolution, a new normative reference is added to a referenced organization that is not already qualified according to the criteria in Recommendation ITU-T A.5 (clause 4.4.4 c); or

-b) to save time and/or because of the nature and maturity of the work, an additional review should be initiated (clause 4.4.3 b).
+b) to save time and/or because of the nature and maturity of the work, an additional review should be initiated (clause 4.4.4 b).

-10) Director's additional review announcement and posting – The Director announces the beginning of the additional review to all Member States and Sector Members, with reference to the summary and complete text of the revised draft Recommendation.
+10) Director's additional review announcement and posting – The Director announces the beginning of the additional review to all Member States and Sector Members, with reference to the summary and complete text of the revised draft Recommendation, and comments with their resolution compiled in a single document.
 If the revised draft Recommendation has not already been electronically posted, it is done at this time (clause 4.5).

 11) Additional review judgement – The study group chairman, in consultation with TSB, makes the judgement whether:

-a) no comments other than those indicating typographical errors have been received.
+a) no comments, other than those indicating typographical errors, have been received.
 In this case, the Recommendation is considered approved (clause 4.5.1); or

-b) comments other than those indicating typographical errors have been received.
+b) comments, other than those indicating typographical errors, have been received.
 In this case, the process proceeds to the study group meeting (clause 4.5.2).

-12) Director's notification – The Director notifies the members that the draft Recommendation has been approved (clause 6.1 or 6.2).
+12) Director's notification – The Director notifies the members that the draft Recommendation has been approved (clause 6.1 or 6.2) (see Recommendation ITU-T A.11).

 Annex A Table of comments